quaderno/quaderno-developers/source/includes/_quaderno_js.md

 ### The Product object

 This object contains the relevant information related to the productID you've set.
-It's returned by the resolve function of `Quaderno.init`, `Quaderno.initForm` (in conjunction with the gateway object) or `Quaderno.getProduct`.
+It's returned by the resolve function of `Quaderno.init`, `Quaderno.initForm` or `Quaderno.getProduct`.

 Attribute          | Description
 -------------------|-----------------------------------------------------------------------------------------------------------